FYS Learning Objectives:

-- To use primary sources to examine news coverage of American presidents
+- To use primary sources to examine news coverage of racial and ethnic communities

 - To assess the impact of digital information technologies, including Facebook and Twitter and place them in their historical context.

-- Write and present original research that examines how the news media have covered a president
+- Write and present original research that examines how the news media have covered racial and ethnic communities

 The instructor also will assign readings on Blackboard and on the Web.
-Students may use their iPads to read news stories, watch videos, and view social media course assignments.
+Required apps or websites:

 - Fox News